Grants for Artists

 (B) grant of up to $3,000 for emerging artists.

 Professional artists who are Deaf, have disabilities or who are living with mental illness may be eligible for additional support for access costs.
 Professional artists who identify in these groups should contact the Program Manager in advance of the application date for details.
 Eligible expenses are those which assist the artist in the completion of the project but will not be considered for capital costs or accessibility supports needed for day-to-day living.

 There is no set deadline for this grant program.
 Applications will be received throughout the year at least four weeks prior to the start of the proposed activity, as funds are available.
-Applications should be submitted at least two months in advance if the applicant wishes for funds to be released prior to the proposed activity or departure date.

 All grant recipients are required to submit a final report in order to close the file.
 Reporting is done using the GoSmart system, however applicants who received a grant prior to the start of the online application process should submit a hard-copy report.
 Please see the Final Report Guidelines page for the necessary info.